antistrange05/cs210/README.md

 How to run - Navigate to linguistic_geography.ipynb and hit the Colab button on the top left hand corner, everything is laid out there!
-Also, my streamlit app is linked at the top of this page to run my app.py
+Also, my streamlit app is linked at the top of this page to run my app.py This readme and my linguistic_geography.ipynb contain information about this project, and I consider a combination of the two a final report